sam-houskeeper/sam-houskeeper.github.io/_pages/research.md

+**The Effect of US-China Security Competition on Global Climate Change Cooperation**

+**Networks of Power: The International Politics of Trade in Electricity**

+**Environmental Advantages of Late Development**

 **Lobbying Implications of Property-Based Chemical Regulation**
 <br> with [Kinnari M. Shah](https://www.kinnarimshah.com)

-**The Effect of Polarity on International Regimes: Implications for Climate Change Mitigation**